qmarcou/IGoR/README.md

 | :------------- | :------------------------------ |
 | human | alpha,beta,heavy |

-If you are working on datasets not present in this list and would kindly agree to contribute to this database please contact us.
+If you are working on datasets not present in this list refer to the *Advanced usage section* and/or contact us for assistance.
+Help us filling this database for other users and share the resulting models with us!

 ### General commands summary